 Eligibility will be validated at the time of renewal.
-An annual renewal fees is applicable to support the validation process.
+An annual renewal fee is applicable to support the validation process.

 What happens to the .au direct domain names that did not receive a priority application during the Priority Allocation Period?

-They will be released from priority hold and become available for registration by eligible members of the general public at 21:00 UTC 3 October 2022 (8:00AM AEDT 4 October).
+These names have been released from priority hold and are available for registration by eligible members of the general public.

 Where can I find additional information?